-We are an established Malaysian furniture manufacturer with more than 30 years of experience in the international furniture business.
-We have our beginning in Muar, the heartland of Malaysian furniture industry in the south of Peninsular Malaysia and has over the years grown to be one of the key furniture players in South East Asia with manufacturing bases in Malaysia and Vietnam.
+We are an established local furniture manufacturer with more than 35 years of experience in the international furniture business.
+We have our beginning in Muar, the heartland of Malaysia furniture industry in the South of Peninsular Malaysia and has over the years grown to be one of the key furniture players in South East Asia with manufacturing bases in Malaysia and Vietnam.